 - Service Fulfillment

 Importance of OSS and BSS in Telecom Site Management

-The ability of telecom infrastructure providers and operators to maximize their opportunities depends on having holistic views of operations and management solutions.
-The following points highlight the role that OSS and BSS play in telecom management software applications:
+The ability of telecom infrastructure providers and operators to maximize their opportunities depends on having holistic views of operations and management solutions based on extensive OSS/BSS architecture.
+The following points highlight the role that OSS and BSS play in telecom site management software applications:

-- OSS BSS retain revenues and customers (assurance flows)
+- OSS and BSS retain revenues and customers (assurance flows)

-- OSS BSS optimise profitability (portfolio monitoring and efficacy)
+- OSS and BSS optimize profitability (portfolio monitoring and efficacy)

 In recent years, the demand for cloud OSS/BSS has steadily risen and the industry has undergone adaptation to meet this demand for more efficient systems.
-This demand is driven by factors such as:
+This need for OSS/BSS tools is driven by factors such as: